That $56 billion was here somewhere: Berkshire revises cash stake disclosure

 In his annual shareholder letter, Buffett said Berkshire has about $86 billion of cash and equivalents, roughly triple the $28 billion shown on the cash flow statement.
 Berkshire had reported $84.8 billion there as of Sept.
 30.

-Investors care about the stake because it shows Berkshire's capacity to make big acquisitions, or purchases such as a big new investment in iPhone maker Apple Inc (AAPL.O), without having to sell existing businesses or investments.
+Investors care about the stake because it shows Berkshire's capacity to make big acquisitions, or purchases such as a big new investment in iPhone maker Apple Inc, without having to sell existing businesses or investments.

 Buffett insists on a $20 billion cash cushion, in part for protection should natural or man-made catastrophes force big payouts by the company's insurance units.